 Design principles for scalable systems

-The Frontend Architecture section connects System Design to practical client engineering: how to design a UI platform that stays fast, predictable and governable as product scope and teams grow.
+The Frontend Architecture section connects System Design to practical client engineering: how to design a UI platform that stays fast, predictable, and governable as product scope and teams grow.

 Why this section matters

-Frontend runtime shapes perceived performance
+Client runtime shapes perceived speed

-Architecture defines delivery speed
+Architecture sets delivery speed

-Team scale requires explicit contracts
+Team scale requires contracts

-Operational reliability starts in frontend
+Operational reliability starts on the client

 How to choose an architecture contour for your product